hariclerry/mediawiki/tests/playwright/Report.md

 - jest-dev-server integration which can start your webserver like create-react-app before running the tests
 - expect-playwright integration which provides common expect helper functions

-jest-playwright is added to the jest configuration as a preset which makes all the features availbale to be used at your disposal. it was inspired by [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer/blob/master/README.md#start-a-server).
+jest-playwright is added to the jest configuration as a preset which makes all the features availbale to be used at your disposal.
+It was inspired by [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer/blob/master/README.md#start-a-server).

 **Example of jest-playwright.config.js**